 As an Early Years Provider how do I join the TEC Programmes?

-Applications to join the TEC programme scheme from September 2015 are now closed.
-Applications are generally open in Spring of each year.
+Applications to join the TEC programme scheme from September 2018 are now closed.
+Applications are generally open in Summer of each year.

 Already have a TEC contract?

 If you already have a TEC contract please complete your TEC Fee Policy online via your PIP account.
-Having a CCC approved completed Fee Payment Policy in place will be used as confirmation that you wish to continue in the programme for 2015-2016.
+Having a CCC approved Fee Payment Policy in place will be used as confirmation that you wish to continue in the programme.